Youth Entrepreneurs Kansas: Goals and operations

 college career".
 Like the high school classes, these college-level courses are aimed at providing business training.

 Classes that run through the school year are supplemented by summer camps.
-The summer camp at Dodge City High School in Dodge City, Kansas, for example, aims to provide students with an interactive and exciting way to practice business principles, including by competing for cash prizes and receiving feedback for business ideas that students present.
+The summer camp at Dodge City High School in Dodge City, Kansas, for example, aims to provide students with an interactive and a way to practice business principles, including by competing for cash prizes and receiving feedback for business ideas that students present.

 In 2011, YE awarded $100,000 in scholarship money to YE alumni to pursue 4-year degrees.
 YE also supports alumni through mentorship programs, ensuring that they have a support structure including continuing education and networking to aid them in breaking into the business world.

 Controversy

 The YE program has been criticized for being a platform to disseminate the Koch philosophy.
 Charles and his brother David Koch were longtime supporters of the Libertarian Party before becoming Republican kingpins.
 In 1980 and at the beginning of the Reagan era, the Libertarian platform proposed a drastic revision of the American education system: "We advocate the complete separation of education and state.
 Government schools lead to the indoctrination of children and interfere with the free choice of individuals.
 Government ownership, operation, regulation, and subsidy of schools and colleges should be ended."

 YE High School posters target predominantly poor students with the premise of receiving generous financial incentives including startup capital and scholarships after graduation.
 YE classes are disguised as typical high school business courses, taught in public schools by a certified teacher.
 But they are actually guided by Youth Entrepreneurs, with lesson plans and class materials promoting the Koch Industries free-market Libertarian ideology.
 Course information includes: The minimum wage hurts workers and slows economic growth.
 Low taxes and less regulation allow people to prosper.
 Public assistance harms the poor.
 Government, in short, is the enemy of liberty.